Lonixndu/WildVenture/README.md

+!!!This website is created for an assignment, NOT AN ACTUAL WEBSITE!

 Welcome to WildVenture!

 This is the README file for the WildVenture website, a wildlife safari trip organizer currently in beta.